Church of St Mary, Compton Dando

+Location

 The Anglican Church of St Mary in Compton Dando within the English county of Somerset dates from the 14th century.
 It is a Grade II* listed building.

+History and features

 The Gothic style church was originally built in the 14th century, but has been revised several times.
 It has a west three stage square tower supported by diagonal buttresses.
 There is a peal of six bells in the tower.

 There is a date of 1735 in the chancel, which is probably from one of the revisions, however most of the current fabric is from a Victorian restoration.

 Inside the church is a piscina.
 The font and pulpit are from 1833.